-The “inner child” is who you were when you were a child, with their own beliefs, aspirations and fears.
+The “inner child” is who you were when you were a child, with your own beliefs, aspirations, and fears.
 When you find yourself regressing back to the person you used to be with your family, you are allowing your inner child to run your life.

 If you don’t like the term, “inner child”, just think of it as old programming.
 For the sake of brevity, I’m going to call this old programming the inner child.

 Imagine allowing a child to drive you to work, speak for you at gatherings, or even make your financial decisions?
 Frankly, this is what you are doing when you find it hard to be yourself in front of anyone, but especially your family.